- 4 cups torn assorted salad greens

 - 1/4 teaspoon pepper

-- 2 hard-cooked eggs, cut into wedges, optional
+- 2 hard-boiled large eggs, cut into wedges, optional

 - In a 3-1/2-qt. glass bowl, layer greens, carrots, macaroni, peas, onion, ham and cheeses.
 In a small bowl, combine the first six dressing ingredients; spread over salad.
 Garnish with eggs if desired.
 Cover and chill for several hours.
 Yield: 12-14 servings.